the-horizon-dev/ai-context-vscode-extension/README.md

 - **Bulk Copy**: Right-click any folder to "Copy Project Context" and get all selected files formatted and ready to paste.
 - **Clean Output**: Files are wrapped in appropriate language code blocks, perfect for documentation or AI interactions.
+- **Ignore Common Directories**: When adding folders, directories such as `node_modules` and `.git` are skipped automatically.
+- **Toggle Clear After Copy**: Use the `Toggle Clear After Copy` command to switch automatic clearing on or off.
+- **Custom Ignore Lists**: Configure `copyProjectContext.ignoredDirectories` and `copyProjectContext.ignoredFiles` to fine-tune which paths are skipped.

 ## Usage